MaximMoinat/ohdsi-etl-docker/README.md

 ## Usage

+First, copy `env.template` to `.env` and fill in the necessary variables.
+Also add a `vocab.zip` to `data/vocabulary`.

+Now you can run `docker-compose up -d` to start the stack.
+Jupyterhub will be available on port 8080, with any user name and password `JUPYTER_PASSWORD` from `.env`.
+Postgresql will be available on port 5432 with user `postgres` and password `POSTGRESQL_PASSWORD` from `.env`.

 ### Scripts

 To _run your ETL_, specify the ETL docker image in `.env` in the `ETL_IMAGE` variable.
 Then run